 Financial problems can cause severe pressure to any marital relationship and are the root cause of many divorces.
 After dissolution of marriage, the income that supported one household typically must now support two, resulting in further financial pressures.
 Many individuals come to the realization that filing for bankruptcy is necessary to resolve the financial burdens that arise.

-If you have recently divorced, you may have found that your financial situation has become worse and you are now seeking debt relief through bankruptcy.
+If your financial situation has become worse after recently divorcing, you may benefit from seeking debt relief through bankruptcy.
 It is important to have an Indianapolis bankruptcy attorney by your side who understands your situation.
 At Jackson & Oglesby Law LLC, we can provide strong guidance during these times.

 Serving Indiana Debtors During Divorce